 Beachcomber Cove Track

-At low tide, you can return to the picnic area via the beach but at high tide, you need to walk the same way back.
-The hike is 2.2 km return and should take you about 1.5 hours.
+You can return to the picnic area via the beach at low tide.
+But at high tide, you need to walk the same way back.
+The hike is a 1.4 miles return and should take you about 1.5 hours.

 Diversity Boardwalk

-The Diversity Boardwalk is the first hike we did when we got to Cape Hillsborough Park as we came across it while driving toward the beach.
-It's a quick 1.2 km round track and easily doable in 40 minutes or less.
+The Diversity Boardwalk is the first of the Cape Hillsborough walks we came across it while driving toward the beach.
+It's a short 1300-yard round track and easily doable in 40 minutes or less.

 The Diversity Boardwalk got its name from the wide variety of plants and (mostly small) wildlife you can see when walking it.
 The first part is the most fun, as it takes you over a wooden boardwalk from where you can see small crabs crawling through the mud below.

-This part (only about 300 meters) is wheelchair accessible but then after that, the boardwalk goes over into a dirt track.
-Along the way, signs indicate the meaning of certain plants for the native Yuibera people.
+This part (only about 330 yards) is wheelchair accessible, but then after that, the boardwalk goes over into a dirt track.
+Along the way, signs indicate the meaning of specific plants for the native Yuibera aboriginal people.

 Good to know: